-Key indicator 5: Increased participati on in competitive sport Percentage of total allocation: Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+Key indicator 5: Increased participation on in competitive sport Percentage of total allocation: Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?
-Sustainability and suggested next steps: Continue to enter and offer a wide Entering a wide range of sports competitions Competition more high profile across the school Cost of travel support Enter a wide range of festivals and competitions through the LSSP and LDCSA for children to experience a range of sports.
+Sustainability and suggested next steps: Entering a wide range of sports competitions Competition more high profile across the school Cost of travel support Enter a wide range of festivals and competitions through the LSSP and LDCSA for children to experience a range of sports.
 Competition vision and half termly timetable devised and shared with staff to ensure this competitive nature in school is high profile and carried out within year groups.
 Celebrate any competitions within assemblies and certificates to be provided.
 School to provide mini bus to and from different competitions and events to ensure all children have the opportunity to access them To plan and link the activities in the extracurricular timetable to the city competition programme.
-Included within LSSP membership costs £13,225 Affiliation costs £475 Included within transport costs £2900 Across this year the school have entered a total of 27 competitions across the different affiliations and in total there have been opportunities for 282 children to compete and represent the school within an inter- school competition.
+Included within LSSP membership costs £13,225 Affiliation costs £475 Included within transport costs £2900 Across this year the school have entered a total of 27 competitions across the different affiliations and in total there have been opportunities for 282 children to compete and represent the school within an interschool competition.
 Within the build up to these competitions clubs and intra-school competitions have been held in which every child has had the opportunity to compete to represent the school.
 The competition ethos across school has grown immensely this year and PE topic all include an intra-house competition at the end of each topic to ensure that EVERY child within the school experiences a range of different competitions.
-School has provided transport to each competition as to not exclude anyone and give all children the opportunity to compete. range of intra and inter school competitions for all of our children through PE and links with different affiliations.
+School has provided transport to each competition as to not exclude anyone and give all children the opportunity to compete. children through PE and links with different affiliations.